States With the Best Income to Cost of Living Ratio (Updated for 2025)

 Relocating to the Lone Star State offers numerous advantages in lifestyle, access to quality necessities and getting the most out of each dollar.
 It can be hot during summer, but other than that, it has a wallet-friendly cost of living and a flourishing job economy that entices many people to move here.
 A single person in Texas earns a median income of $55,441.

-El Paso’s cost of living is 10% lower than the nationwide average.
-Meanwhile, Houston and San Antonio are 8% lower.
-The average rental price in Texas is about $1,446 for an apartment — much better than the national median rent of $1,995 in May 2023.
+El Paso’s cost of living is 12% lower than the nationwide average.
+Meanwhile, Sherman and San Antonio are 9% lower.
+The average rental price in Texas is about $1,904, which is 9% lower than the national median.

 Alabama